Picrosirius Red Staining Troubleshooting Guide

 - Solution: Ensure thorough xylene treatment (3 changes, at least 5 minutes each).
 Visually confirm section clarity before proceeding.

-Cause D: Using Sirius Red without picric acid Picric acid serves a dual role — it acts as a counterstain (staining cytoplasm yellow) and as a mordant that enhances collagen specificity1.
+Cause D: Using Sirius Red without picric acid Picric acid serves a dual role — it acts as a counterstain (staining cytoplasm yellow) and maintains the acidic environment that enhances contrast against background tissue and collagen selectivity1.
 Without picric acid, Sirius Red binds broadly to non-collagenous proteins.

 - Solution: Always use Sirius Red dissolved in saturated picric acid solution (i.e., Picrosirius Red), not Sirius Red alone.